jelastic-jps/minio/README.md

 ![MinIO S3 Cluster](images/minio-s3-cluster.png)

 Refer to the appropriate [MinIO Cluster article](https://www.virtuozzo.com/company/blog/s3-minio-cloud-storage-cluster-in-containers/) to get a detailed overview of this solution.

+> **Note:** MinIO has officially moved its Community Edition into [maintenance mode](https://github.com/minio/minio/blob/master/README.md).
+No new features will be developed going forward.
+As a result, the _MinIO Cluster_ integration for Virtuozzo Application Platform will also be kept in maintenance mode.

 ## MinIO Cluster Installation